happyResearcher/VulKG/README.md

 ### 3.5 Subgraph dataset generation for VCBD task

 This subsection introduces how to generate a raw version and a ready-to-go version of graph datasets for the VCBD task, which are provided in folders named **GD_VCBD_Raw** and **GD_VCBD_Ready_to_go**.
-In case someone wants to know the details on how to extract subgraph datasets from VulGD.
+In case someone wants to know the details on how to extract subgraph datasets from VulKG.

 #### 3.5.1 Programing language
 Python and Cypher